Are Pit Bulls Really As Dangerous As Their Stereotype Suggests?

 Pit bulls are unpredictable.

 Over the years, we’ve heard many stories in the news about how a pit bull who behaved perfectly for his entire life suddenly snapped and turned on its owner with disastrous consequences.
 When these attacks are reported, it’s often said that the dog was unprovoked and the attack came from out of nowhere.
 While we can’t speak for the inner workings of the minds of every pit bull out there, experts say that pit bulls are no more or less unpredictable than any other dog.
 If a dog is attacking, he has likely been triggered by pain or something that has made him extremely uncomfortable.
 In order to prevent attacks from occurring, pet owners need to be able to read their dogs’ body language to identify when he may be feeling triggered before it escalates into aggressive behavior.
-Attacks by pit bulls may seem particularly unpredictable because of an inability to understand the dogs’ body language and because of the force with which these dogs can use to attack.
+Pit bull attacks may seem particularly unpredictable because of an inability to understand the dogs’ body language and because of the force with which these dogs can use to attack or bite.

 Pit bulls were bred to be dangerous.

 It is true that many pit bulls were bred to be used in dog fights.
 During the 1700’s, pit bulls were used in the vicious sports of bear and bull baiting, where the dogs were trained to attack wild animals that were cruelly chained to a post.
 Because of this history of fighting, people often assume these dogs are dangerous and killing is simply part of their DNA.

 However, pit bulls also have a much happier history that doesn’t involve any fighting.
 Because of their strength and menacing appearance, they were often used as guard dogs to look after the children on farming properties and herd cattle, or used for pulling carts with heavy loads.